How I Turned My Biggest Freelance Fails Into Positives

 2. Fail: I outsourced too soon

-In an attempt to manage my crazy multi-service workflow above, I thought I needed to hire a virtual assistant, Emma.
+In an attempt to manage my crazy multi-service workflow above, I thought I needed to hire my first virtual assistant, Emma.

 What I really needed was to simply cut down on some of the things I was committed to.
-But some lessons have to be learned the hard way.
-So, in the process, Emma and I tried various things to streamline my work.
+But often lessons have to be learned the hard way.
+So, I went through a process of Emma and I trying various things to streamline my work.

 Positive: I set up systems